 The obverse design of the medallion carries a profile portrait of the architect with an intense expression on his face.
 The reverse design carries an image of one of his most famous structures, Fallingwater in Mill Run, Pennsylvania.
 Following the architect’s desire to place the inhabitants in a natural setting, the building was constructed over a 30-foot waterfall.

-The mintage of the Frank Lloyd Wright American Arts Gold Medallions was 360,000 pieces, with total sales reaching 348,305.
+The mintage of the 1982 Frank Lloyd Wright American Arts Gold Medallion (Buy on eBay) was 360,000 pieces, with total sales reaching 348,305.
 The relatively higher sales for the year were not a result of increased demand, but rather a change in the distribution procedures.
 A private firm J. Aron & Company had committed to minimum purchase guarantees in order to secure the rights for distribution.
 Ultimately, they were only able to sell about 15% of the medallions to the public, with the balance rumored to have been melted.

 Designer: Edgar Z. Steever